dhruvgugnani/CUIMS-captcha-solver/README.md

 # CUIMS-captcha-solver
-An web extension to solve the captcha on students.cuchd.in student login
+An web extension to solve the captcha on [CUIMS student login page](students.cuchd.in) student login